-Grilling season is in full swing!
-Impress your friends and family with the most flavorful and tender meat by marinating in yogurt!
-Yogurt has been used as a marinade for centuries in many cuisines including Middle eastern and Indian dishes as well as South Asian.
+Grilling season is around the corner.
+Impress your friends and family with the most flavorful and tender meat by marinating it in yogurt.
+Yogurt has been used as a marinade for centuries in many cuisines including Middle Eastern and Indian dishes as well as South Asian.

 How it works

-Many chefs agree that for true tenderizing, yogurt may just be the best marinade there is!
+Many chefs agree that yogurt may just be the best marinade there is for true tenderizing.
 They believe that this is due to two components:

 - Lactic Acid

 It seems that calcium activates enzymes in the protein to break down the collagen.
 The lactic acid works similarly to other acids added to marinades, it tenderizes the meat by breaking down proteins.
 Examples of acids typically added to marinades include vinegar, lemon juice, and wine.
 However, the lactic acid in yogurt has a more gentle influence than these other acids.
 When left too long on meat, these other acids can either create a mushy outer layer or may toughen certain proteins.

 The perfect make-ahead marinade

 Since yogurt is gentle, meat such as chicken and beef can sit in this type of marinade for long period of time without risking an unpleasant texture.
 This means you can marinade a day or two ahead of your gathering, freeing up precious time for other last-minute food preparations.
 A lengthier soak means that any herbs and spices added to the marinade become better infused in the meat for a more robust flavor.
 However, if you are marinating fish, prepare the marinade a day in advance but only apply to your fish for under an hour due to its delicate texture.